djeada/Vtk-Examples/notes/01_data_types_and_structures.md

 > **Structured grids buy you speed and simplicity; unstructured grids buy you geometric freedom.**

 The “best” grid is almost always the **simplest structure that can still represent your data faithfully**.
-More flexibility comes with real costs—in memory, performance, and complexity.
+More flexibility comes with real costs, in memory, performance, and complexity.

 As a rule of thumb:

 * **Do** choose structured grids when indexing is predictable and the domain is reasonably regular.
 * **Don’t** choose unstructured grids just because they sound more powerful.
-They *are* powerful—but you pay for that power.
+They *are* powerful, but you pay for that power.

 High-level comparison: